 compiled by PD research advocate Kevin McFarthing PhD

 This listing includes Parkinson's therapies in pre-clinical and clinical stages of development that may provide symptom relief or modify disease progression (slow, halt, or reverse progression).
-It includes 99 projects in the clinical stage and 126 in the research/pre-clinical stage, as of July 2, 2018.
-Feedback and updates can be emailed to kevin DOT mcfarthing AT innovationfixer DOT com
+It includes projects in the clinical stage and research/pre-clinical stage of development.
+Feedback and updates can be emailed to kevin DOT mcfarthing AT innovationfixer DOT com.

 compiled by PD research advocates Sue Buff and Gary Rafaloff